Specs and Tariffs

 General Guides and Specifications for Local Generation Customers Who Do Not Earn Private Solar Credits

-Interconnection Guide for Large Combined Heat and Power Projects for projects between 5 and 20 MW.
+Interconnection Guide for Large Combined Heat and Power Projects (PDF) for projects between 5 and 20 MW.

-Local Generation General Requirements: Con Edison's handbook of general requirements for electrical service to dispersed generation.
+Local Generation General Requirements (PDF): Con Edison's handbook of general requirements for electrical service to dispersed generation.

-Generator Operation and Maintenance: General requirements for the operation and maintenance of local generation equipment at your site.
+Generator Operation and Maintenance (PDF): General requirements for the operation and maintenance of local generation equipment at your site.

 Specifications for High-Tension Service Customers (for Local Generation Voltage Connection > 4KV)High-Tension Customer Service Requirements (PDF): Con Edison's general specification for high-tension service customers.